tweenjs/tween.js/README.md

 Also, Jerome Etienne has written a [tutorial](http://learningthreejs.com/blog/2011/08/17/tweenjs-for-smooth-animation/) demonstrating how to use tween.js with three.js, and it's also great for understanding how tweens work!

+Finally, if you need to use tweens in C/C++ code, you now have an option!
+Check out [libtween](https://github.com/jsm174/libtween) which is a port of tween.js to C by [jsm174](https://github.com/jsm174)!

 ### FAQ ###

 **How do you set a tween to start after a while?**